Head Injury Settlements by Mullen & Mullen’s Accident Attorneys

-If you have suffered a concussion / head injury in an accident due to a third party’s recklessness or negligence, it is critical that you hire a personal injury attorney with a track record of success and the connections to help you heal and maximize your financial compensation.
+If you have suffered a head injury in Dallas due to a third party’s recklessness or negligence, it is critical that you hire a personal injury attorney with a track record of success and the connections to help you heal and maximize your financial compensation.

-Mullen & Mullen Law Firm has significant experience in handling traumatic brain injury cases.
-We routinely assist clients in obtaining the necessary medical care they require following a head injury at no up-front cost – even if they don’t have health insurance.
+Mullen & Mullen Law Firm has significant experience in handling traumatic brain injury cases in Dallas.
+We routinely assist clients in obtaining the necessary medical care at no up-front cost – even if they don’t have health insurance.

-We maintain strong relationships with neurologists and our clients have access to eVox testing, X-Rays, MRI’s, CT scans, neuropsychological assessments, counseling, DTI tractography, balance therapy, and cognitive therapy.
+We maintain strong relationships with neurologists and our clients have access to eVox testing, X-Rays, MRI’s, CT scans, neuropsychological assessments, counseling, DTI tractography, balance therapy, and cognitive therapy in Dallas.
 We have even assisted clients in undergoing a comprehensive brain injury recovery program at no up-front cost.

 About Head Injuries